phos589/FoodRecipesWebsite/README.md

 mediterranean-recipes Website
 * created a CSS animation that triggers when an element scrolls into view
 * responcive website
 * creates the grid from data file
+* search filter